Admitted Graduate Students

 Canadian and American students are required to pay a $300 deposit to confirm their admission and access course registration.
 This deposit is credited towards the first semester’s tuition payment and is refundable up to one month before classes begin.

-Students from outside North America must pay a $9,990 deposit.
+Students from outside Canada or the US must pay a $9,990 deposit.
 International students with a valid Canadian study visa are required to pay $4,552.
 Please refer to the International Deposit and Refund Policy included in your letter of admission for more information.

-Payment options and instructions can be found on the Office of the Registrar’s website
+Payment options and instructions can be found on our Make a Payment page.

 Fall – June 1